OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 The content of a whole layer can be seen as a sequence of record batches, each record batches being an ArrowArray of a subset of features.
-Instead of iterating over individual features, one iterates over a batch/subset of several features at once.
+Instead of iterating over individual features, one iterates over a batch of several features at once.

 The ArrowSchema and ArrowArray structures are defined in a ogr_recordbatch.h